 Consider wearing a bracelet and carrying a letter

 You are strongly advised to wear a medical emergency identification bracelet or similar.
 This can alert people that you need hydrocortisone in case of emergencies.
 For example, if you are knocked out in a car crash and are not able to tell the doctor that you have Addison's disease.
 Apart from any other treatment, you will always need your hydrocortisone (or similar steroid replacement for cortisol).
 Also, consider carrying a letter or card with details of your usual and emergency treatment to show to any doctor you may see who is unfamiliar with Addison's disease.
-The Addison's Disease Self Help Group (see below) has multilingual cards that can be used for this purpose.
+The Addison's Disease Self-help Group (see Further reading below) has multilingual cards that can be used for this purpose.

 Tell a doctor if you are prescribed other medication